amaelDago/NewsgroupsClassifier/README.md

       }
       ```

-You can get see colab notebook at this [link](https://colab.research.google.com/drive/136K1hUT0kDTq8QiOiweYcU8RcwUBBXYx?usp=sharing)
+You can see colab notebook at this [link](https://colab.research.google.com/drive/136K1hUT0kDTq8QiOiweYcU8RcwUBBXYx?usp=sharing)